Path final

 Projects & Grants

 Continuing our research efforts, NLSIU has entered into a slew of collaborations both at the local and international level.
+This is in addition to the various projects undertaken by our research Centres and Chairs.
 We hope to initiate more such collaborations in the coming months and bring together scholars and researchers from across India and around the world to produce innovative and relevant outcomes through our research.

 Journals